dunglas/frankenphp/docs/config.md

 #### Advanced Watchers Configuration

-* Directories can also be relative (to where the frankenphp process is started from)
+* Directories can also be relative (to where the FrankenPHP process is started from)
 * The `**/` pattern signifies recursive watching and may be followed by a filename pattern
 * If the last part of the `watch` directive contains any of the characters `*`, `?`, `[`, `\` or `.`, it will be matched against the shell [filename pattern](https://pkg.go.dev/path/filepath#Match)